Author: Raj Chandler • Fact checked by: Tara D. Thies • Nov. 17, 2020

 Keep in mind that any changes to your dietary supplements made to account for hair loss or thinning may affect you in other ways.
 It’s important to take a look at your nutrition as a comprehensive whole, evaluating your intake of macronutrients like protein as well as micronutrients like vitamin C and vitamin D.

 Most people won't have any issues with consuming protein supplements, whether they come in the form of whey protein powder, BCAAs or any other kinds of products designed to help improve protein intake.
 Whether your goal is fat loss, increasing muscle mass, or simply improving your overall health, protein dietary supplements can help.

 However, if you are already dealing with male pattern baldness, alopecia, or hair loss from any other conditions, you may want to choose your supplements more carefully.
 Consider picking an alternative kind of protein like casein or pea, or think about trying other forms of supplements like creatine.
-Make sure you consult with a health care professional such as a nutritionist, dermatologist or other doctor to get final approval on any new supplement you may be taking.
+Make sure you consult with a healthcare professional such as a registered dietitian, dermatologist or other doctor to get final approval on any new supplement you may be taking.

 These statements have not been evaluated by the Food and Drug Administration.